 Why I Blame Crohn’s for Hair Loss and Shedding

-I felt stupid for feeling sad over something as trivial as my hair not being the way it was two years or even three years ago.
+I felt stupid for feeling sad over something as trivial as my hair not being the way it was 2 years or even 3 years ago.

 Hair changes and shedding with Crohn's disease

 These pictures are some of my favorite because I was visiting with my little cousins after the family relocated out of state.
 Also, I absolutely loved my hair color and how long my hair had grown since the last major shed a few years prior.